Skip to main content

 Bayesian analysis is useful when you do not have enough traffic for a strong frequentist result yet.
 It helps you understand which variant is leading right now and how stable that lead looks.

 • Prob.
-Beat Control: the probability that a variant is better than control for the selected metric.
+Beat Control: the model-estimated chance that a variant is better than control for the selected metric.

 • Prob.
-Be Best: the probability that a variant is the best among all variants in the experiment.
+Be Best: the model-estimated chance that a variant is best among all variants in the Test.

 Performance overview chart on the Win chance tab showing Variant A probability trend for Conversion Rate over several dates